hmnhGeek/WhiteSpace-AutoCrop/README.md

 # WhiteSpace-AutoCrop
-Remove unnecessary white space from the background of an image.
+Removes unnecessary white space from the background of an image.

 ## How to use?
   1. First clone this repository and extract the files in a folder.